richardanaya/webcompose/README.md

 ```
 [Demo](https://jsfiddle.net/n1rn0m3f/)

 Lists can be generated/reordered efficiently using a helper function repeat.
+WebCompose's rendering engine uses a unique key on each object in order to efficiently update the DOM when changes occur to the list (reorderings, additions, deletions).

 ### `repeat(arrayOfItems, mapItemToKey, mapItemToHTML)`